Algoritmica-ai/deeploans/ETL-Pipelines/readme.md

    - Start the workflow in two stages to manage parallelism and avoid file write conflicts:
      - **Stage 1**: Run the DAG to perform Bronze-level profiling and data generation.
 Set the `max_active_tasks` parameter to a value greater than 1 to enable parallel task execution.
      - **Stage 2**: Modify the DAG to process only Silver-level data generation.
 Set `max_active_tasks` to 1 to prevent concurrent writes on the parquet files.

+## FAQ
+**What is the primary technology stack?**
+Python for scripting the ETL jobs and Cloud Platform (Storage, Dataproc,  BigQuery)

+**Basic specs on throughput capabilities:** Apache Spark on GCP Dataproc allows GBs to TBs per job.
+GKE allows dynamic scaling of nodes and parallelized jobs

+**Specs on CI/CD capabilities:** Google Cloud Composer,​​ no fully automated CI/CD pipeline in place

+**Main assumptions about the data injection layer:** Data ingested from external sources following ECB data templates and stored in GC Storage.
+From Bigquery into GKE pods and Angular UI for end-to-end automation

+**Field mappings maintenance:** Manually within the ETL code.
+Feature engineering and mappings are managed directly within the script (utils)

+**Data validation and business rules logic:** Custom script imports various validation schemas (with business logic), which define the rules for validating different types of loan data (e.g collaterals, amortization profile etc.

+**Multi-tenant support:** Achieved through data partitioning in BigQuery or storage isolation in Google Cloud Storage.
+Each tenant's data can be processed separately in isolated data environments (datasets, buckets) with access control managed via Google IAM roles.
+Each tenant can have their own set of resources (pods, services) managed in separate namespaces, ensuring isolation at the infrastructure level.